andreioprisor/consite_public/README.md

 	- Second step is to apply an in-house alghoritm to build a string from the text boxes which keeps de PDF origina aligment.
 	- Third step is the extraction done with inference on our fine tuned LLAMA 3.1 and parsing of the output into a json format.

+## Docker architecture

+1. Database Container (db)
+ - Handles all database operations.
+2. Parser Container (parser)
+ - Runs the AI document parser with CUDA support for GPU acceleration.
+3. Application Container (app)
+ - The main server, orchestrating operations and depending on db and parser.

+Deployment is streamlined using docker-compose.yaml, which connects and manages the containers efficiently.

 ## Run with Docker

 1. Clone this repository